 The inaugural Maker Faire Kuwait happened this past weekend.
 It was a great first event, with 67 local makers showing their projects, from high-tech inventions to handmade regional crafts, to an engaged flow of attendees.
-Through all three days, one aspect stood out: the large number of proud young women engineers.
+Through all three days, one aspect stood out: the large number of proud young female engineers.

 Kuwait is a tiny, triangle-shaped country, about the size of Connecticut and Rhode Island, sitting between Iraq and Saudi Arabia along the northwest corner of the Persian Gulf (regionally called the Arabian Gulf).
 Historically, it was a boat-building and trade leader for the Arabian peninsula; the discovery of large oil reserves in the 1930s helped it develop a strong focus on science and engineering and turned Kuwait into one of the richest countries in the world.